-Anyway, let’s discuss these two plans in detail.
+Let’s discuss these two plans in detail.

 The project plan speaks in general, for example:

-- Why is the project undertaken?
+- Why was the project undertaken?

 - What value will it add to the organization?